Post title or brief description

 The Landscape’s Terms

 The landscape itself enforces a particular mood.
 The hills running down the spine of the peninsula are dry and open, the vegetation sparse – scrub, wild herbs, the occasional gnarled olive – against a sky that in May sits somewhere between overcast and luminous depending on the hour.
 There are no green valleys pulling the eye toward softness.
 The terrain insists on its own terms.
-Views from the higher roads extend out over the Messenian Gulf on the west and the Laconian Gulf on the east, and the effect, coming through a mountain village with no other cars on the road, is of exposure in the geological sense: something stripped back, the way old plaster strips back from stone to show the structure underneath.
+From higher roads in the Mani, the Messenian Gulf is visible to the west and the Laconian Gulf to the east.
+Mountain villages along these routes are often quiet, providing unobstructed views.
+The terrain is rugged, with sparse vegetation and exposed stone, reflecting the peninsula’s characteristic landscape.

 This is not scenery designed for reassurance.
 Visitors who arrive expecting the Cycladic palette – white walls, vivid blue, a photogenic density of charm – find something more angular.
 The villages look like they were built for endurance, because they were.
 The towers that dominate the skyline of the deeper Mani settlements were erected by families fighting each other across generations, feuds conducted from fortified structures in villages where every household was also a military position.
 That history is present in the stonework in the way that history rarely survives in places that have been heavily restored.